 Your Kitchen Pantry Has Every Ingredient You Need

 Just type DIY cosmetics in a search engine and you will see how many options are available out there.
 From super simple to very complicated, there’s something for everyone.
 Many recipes call for basic ingredients that can easily be found … in your kitchen cupboards or with a quick trip to your local grocery store.
 Yup.
 It’s almost as easy as pie!
 You’re not really a DIY fan?
 Don’t worry.
-Most recipes are quick, foolproof and simple!
+Most homemade cosmetics recipes are quick, foolproof and simple!
 Here is one for beginners that will give your skin an instant glow!

-Beet root powder
+- Beet root powder

 - small bowl

 - clean, airtight container

 - blush brush

 - fine mesh strainer

-Make sure you start with clean tools and containers.
+For any homemade cosmetics you do, you always need to make sure you start with clean tools and containers.
 To sterilize your utensils or glass jar, put them in boiling water for at least ten minutes.

-Start with 1 tablespoon of cornstarch in a small bowl.
+First, start with 1 tablespoon of cornstarch in a small bowl.
 Then, begin adding small amounts of cocoa.
 Do the same with the cinnamon and beetroot powder until you get the shade you are looking for.
 TA DA!
 That’s all.
 Done!

 For a darker result, add more cocoa.
 For a pink touch, add beet root powder (you can find it in health food stores).
 Cinnamon adds bronze highlights to the blush.
 Your end result is way too dark?
 Add more cornstarch! *Please note that cinnamon can cause skin irritation in some people.
 Make sure you test it before.
 You don’t want to walk around the office trying to explain why you have a rash on your face after your failed science experiment. *

-When your mix is ready, try this one last secret tip: sift your powder through a fine mesh strainer to get rid of any lumps.
+Finally, when your mix is ready, try this one last secret tip: sift your powder through a fine mesh strainer to get rid of any lumps.
 Store your bronzer in a small glass jar or reuse a clean blush container.
 Voilà!
 You have a natural bronzer made with easy-to-find ingredients.
 When you are ready to use it, apply with a regular blush brush.
 Worried about smelling like chocolate cake from the cocoa?
 Although we are pretty sure no one would mind, don’t worry, the cornstarch does a really good job at neutralizing odours.